Billboard Latin Music Awards 2019 Red Carpet Fashion: See Every Look as the Stars Arrive

 Eric Jamison/Invision/AP/REX/Shutterstock

+Fans love her song "Quédate" and chances are they're going to love her latest look.

-The musician and pianist steps out in shows off her signature style at the Mandalay Bay Events Center.
+The musician and pianist shows off her signature style at the Mandalay Bay Events Center.

 Article continues below